 Three years after my original test of this hypothesis, I can confirm that this method works to fix crystallilzed honey and prevent re-crystallization when it is returned to storage.
 I waited three years to see if the honey in my test batch recrystallized, and I can confirm the test was a success: this method for fixing crystallized honey was a success.
 Below, I demonstrate this method step by step.

 Steps to Fix and Stabilize Crystallized Honey

-- Honey – either already crystallized honey or a fresher batch of liquid honey that you want to prevent from crystallizing.
+- Honey – either already crystallized honey or a fresher batch of liquid honey that you want to prevent from crystallizing in storage.

 STEP 1.
 Melt Existing Honey Crystals